-Level of evidence: (AHA/ACC - Tricoci 2009)
+Level of evidence: (American Heart Association/American College of Cardiology)

-The levels of evidence used by the American College of Cardiology and the American Heart Association were outlined by Tricoci in 2009:
+The levels of evidence used by the American College of Cardiology and the American Heart Association were outlined by Tricoci et al. in 2009.

 - Level A: Evidence from multiple randomized trials or meta-analyses. - Level B: Evidence from a single randomized trial or nonrandomized studies. - Level C: Expert opinion, case studies, or standards of care.